top of page

 Link to information on these City of Apache Junction Recreational Facilities, including usage requirements, rules and regulations, reservations, and permits can be found at the city’s website: https://www.apachejunctionaz.gov/111/Parks-Recreation

-Of special note, because of its proximity to Gold Canyon, is Silly Mountain.
+Of special note, because of its proximity to Gold Canyon, Silly Mountain is included in this list.

 Silly Mountain Entry Sign